Learn then Test: Calibrating Predictive Algorithms to Achieve Risk Control: Risk Control in Prediction

 \subsubsection{Fixed sequence testing}

-We next discuss a refinement of Bonferroni for our specific setting: \emph{fixed sequence testing}~\cite{Sonnemann1986, bauer1991multiple}.
-Notice that our multiple testing problem has several pieces of structure.
-First, our tests are parameterized by $\lambda \in \Lambda$, and the p-values will be highly dependent for nearby $\lambda$ so that they often vary smoothly with $\lambda$.
-Second, we expect the non-nulls to appear in clusters with similar values of $\lambda$.
-Lastly, our goal is to reject based on a value of $\lambda$ that guarantees the error control with reasonably good performance.
-Unlike in the settings motivating most of the multiple testing literature, we do not necessarily care about rejecting as many as possible.

-In order to leverage this structure to avoid a severe multiplicity correction (and hence make more rejections), we instead carry out our tests in sequence.
-In particular, for a predefined ordering of the hypotheses, we walk through the sequence from beginning to end until we fail to reject for the first time.
-Then, we stop and return all hypothesis rejected so far.
-This procedure controls the type-1 error~\cite{Sonnemann1986, bauer1991multiple}.
-More generally, we can initialize this procedure at several different points of the ordering, provided we adjust the significance level accordingly.
+The multiple testing method herein is designed for settings where we know a-priori which hypotheses are more or less likely to control the risk.
+For example, as in the case of the FDR, the risk function may be nearly monotone-decreasing in $\lambda$, making large $\lambda$ much more promising than small ones.
+In such settings we can dispense with multiplicity correction altogether if we sequentially test the hypotheses---e.g. from large $\lambda$ to small $\lambda$---as long as we stop upon the first acceptance.
+This procedure, called \emph{fixed sequence testing}~\citep{bauer1991multiple}, controls the family-wise error rate.

+More generally, we can initialize the fixed sequence test at several different points along the ordering, provided we adjust the significance level accordingly.
+It is good to perform the \emph{multi-start} variant when nearby p-values are highly correlated, but the location of the minimum is not clear a-priori.
 This general procedure, stated formally in Algorithm~\ref{algo:bf_search}, is also guaranteed to control the type-1 error, as recorded in Proposition~\ref{prop:bf_search}.

-In this algorithm, the user should choose an ordering of the values of $\lambda$ roughly proceeding from the most likely to least likely to be rejected, possibly based on the training set but not based on the calibration data.
-Any ordering leads to valid error control, but some orderings will lead to better power than others.
-When $\Lambda\subset \mathbb{R}$ we can often take the natural ordering: for the FDR control example in the introduction, we would start by considering $\lambda = 1$ (where the FDR is controlled by definition) and then proceed to consider progressively smaller values.
-When $\Lambda$ is higher dimensional, we discuss a general approach in Appendix \ref{app:split-fixed-sequence} that learns an ordering using data splitting and apply that on instance segmentation detailed in Section \ref{sec:detection}.